top of page

 Intended Parent FAQ

-Proven success: 95% of surrogates are pre-approved by IVF clinics, 90% medically cleared, and 99% of match meetings result in a successful connection.
-Multilingual support is available in English, Spanish, and Mandarin.
+• Pre-screened surrogates with minimal wait time and low risk of match breaks.
+Our low or no retainer fee makes starting your journey easier and more affordable.Proven success: 95% of surrogates are pre-approved by IVF clinics, 90% medically cleared, and 99% of match meetings result in a successful connection.

 The key difference lies in genetics.

 In contrast, traditional surrogacy involves the surrogate using her own egg, making her both the genetic and the birth mother.
 This method typically uses artificial insemination, not IVF.
-Because of the genetic link, traditional surrogacy raises more complex legal and emotional issues and is much less common today.
+Because of the genetic link, traditional surrogacy raises more complex legal and emotional challenges and is much less common today.

 For clarity, legal protection, and emotional peace of mind, gestational surrogacy is considered the safer and more secure path—both for intended parents and surrogates.